nikhilpandey02/Exploring-SOA-for-Performance-and-Scalability/Technical_Paper.md

 ## Abstract

-Service Oriented Architecture (SOA) is a modern way to design software where applications are built using independent, reusable services that communicate over a network.
-This approach helps businesses reuse existing software components and create flexible systems that can adapt to changing needs.
+Service Oriented Architecture (SOA) is a way to build software by putting together small, separate pieces called services.
+These services do specific jobs and can talk to each other over a network.
-SOA promotes loose coupling, meaning services work independently without affecting each other directly.
-It uses a find-bind-execute method where services are registered, discovered, and then used by different applications.
+SOA helps companies reuse software parts they already have and easily change their systems when needed.
+The services don’t depend on each other too much, so one can work without messing up the others.
+It works like this: services are listed in a directory, then other programs find them, connect to them, and use what they do.
+So basically, SOA is about building flexible software from small, reusable parts that can work together smoothly.

 ## Introduction